lukeai-tan/ip/docs/README.md

 ```

 ### Unmarking tasks : `unmark`
-Unmarks a task, setting its completion status as incomplete.
+Marks the task at the given index as incomplete.

 Format:
 ```